happy-p/Folia/README.md

 - There is no best guess for chunk system workers if not pre-generated, as on the test server we ran we gave 16 threads but chunk generation was still slow at ~300 players.
 - GC Settings: ????
-But, GC settings _do_ allocate concurrent threads, and you need to know exactly how many.
+But, GC settings _does_ allocate concurrent threads, and you need to know exactly how many.
 This is typically through the `-XX:ConcGCThreads=n` flag.
 Do not confuse this flag with `-XX:ParallelGCThreads=n`, as parallel GC threads only run when the application is paused by GC and as such should not be taken into account.